 If possible, find a spot that is shaded.
-As you can see in the example here, there is a lot of really intense light in the background of this image.
-But, I had my subject move forward, into the shade of the tree line, makes all the difference.
+As you can see in the example below, there was a lot of intensely bright sunlight in the background of this image.
+But, I had my subject move forward, into the shade of the tree line, and it made all the difference.
 The shade provides more even lighting on my subject and reduces any squinting because of the bright sun.

 If you simply cannot locate any open shade, try finding a way to pose your subject so that the background is lit in the same way as the subject.
-For example, make sure that the sunlight in the background of your image is not completely overpowering the foreground/your subject.
+For example, make sure that the sunlight in the background of your image is not completely overpowering the foreground and your subject.

 In this photo, there is no open shade to be found!
 However, the light is not distracting, in fact, it's working quite well, because the entire scene is lit exactly the same throughout the image.
 You can do this best when the subject and background are lit slightly from the side and not directly overhead.